MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-jamfpro-policies.md

 ms.topic: conceptual
 ---

-# Setup the Microsoft Defender ATP for macOS device groups in Jamf Pro
+# Setup the Microsoft Defender ATP for macOSpolicies in Jamf Pro

 **Applies to:**

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) for Mac](microsoft-defender-atp-mac.md)

-1. In the JamF Pro dashboard, navigate to **Configuration Profiles**.
+1. In the Jamf Pro dashboard, navigate to **Configuration Profiles**.

 2. Select **New**.